 Fully Documented Fisheries & Control Regulation

-With an aim of ensuring compliance with the Landing Obligation, contribute to scientific data collection and improve management decision-making we will work on developing our position regarding Fully Documented Fisheries.
+With an aim of ensuring compliance with the Landing Obligation, contribute to scientific data collection, improve management decision-making and increase compliance and transparency, we will work on developing our position regarding Fully Documented Fisheries.
 We will investigate possible ways in which Fully Documented Fisheries could be materialized in a considerate manner for the fishers, Remote Electronic Monitoring, CCTV cameras and an automatic image recognition being scrutinized as possible tools for monitoring discards.

 We will keep monitoring the Control Regulation’s effectiveness in ensuring fisheries compliance with the Common Fisheries Policy.
-We will continue our work on identifying possible gaps and drawbacks in implementation and engage with the stakeholders to discuss its coherence with the current legislative framework.
+We will continue our work on identifying possible gaps and drawbacks in implementation and engage with all stakeholders to discuss its coherence with the current legislative framework.

-European Maritime and Fisheries Fund (EMFF) We will engage in discussions on how to optimize the use of EMFF funds to increase sustainability of fisheries in the North Sea area.
-We will contribute to the overall sustainability of the fishing sector by exploring possible ways in which applicants could use the EMFF financing for increased engagement of scientists on both, operational and management level.
+European Maritime and Fisheries Fund (EMFF) We will discuss how to optimize the use of EMFF funds to increase sustainability of fisheries in the North Sea area.
+We will contribute to the overall sustainability of the fishing sector by exploring possible ways in which applicants could use the EMFF financing for increased selectivity, monitoring and control of activities at sea as well as engagement of scientists on both, operational and management level.

-ICES Advice In order to ensure a valuable feedback to ICES and better-informed management decisions, a more detailed response to ICES advice will be considered in a form of a response to specific stock advice.
+ICES Advice In order to ensure a valuable feedback to ICES and better-informed management decisions, a more detailed response to ICES advice will be considered in the form of a response to specific stock advice.

 Technical Measures

 Conservation of fishery resources and protection of marine ecosystems through technical measures will stay in NSAC’s focus in the new period.
-Together with the Scheveningen Group we will monitor the implementation of technical measures in line with CFP’s objectives.
+Together with the Scheveningen Group, we will monitor the implementation of technical measures in line with CFP’s socio-economic and environmental objectives of sustainability.

 Multi-annual Management Plans / Recovery Plans